 Providing accurate and engaging information to your customers is an important part of digital marketing.
 After all, it’s what drives sales, generates leads, and establishes your position as an industry expert.
-The format that your content is designed in and the type of media you use can vary, and the information that forms a part of your content marketing strategy can either be via short-form or long-form content.
+The format that your content is designed in and the type of media you use can vary.
+In other words, the information that forms a part of your content marketing strategy can either be published as short-form or long-form content.

 While short-form content is used to introduce the audience to a subject and offer crisp, clear takeaways, long-form content is used to dive into the nuances of the subject and explore all possible facets.
 While short-form content finds many takers as it makes for a quick read, long-form content is of great value too, especially if you’re wondering how to get traffic on a website.

 This is because long-form content is information-heavy and is often replete with quotes, statistics and other insights.
 Since search engine algorithms are designed to identify content that fully satisfies a need, long-form content performs better and results in significant traffic and website hits.
 It also offers better keyword optimisation, making it to top search results more easily.

 Now that you know why it’s important to publish research-driven content, here is a detailed breakdown of the different types of long-form content that you can employ to drive traffic to your website.

 Ranging from 1,500 to 5,000 words, white papers are a purely informative type of long-form content.
 They are created to address an audience who understands the basics, and is interested in getting specific, more detailed information.
 The 4 major types of white papers are: